LucasHoffSchmidt/LucasHoffSchmidt/README.md

 My name is Lucas Hoff Schmidt.

-I am a data analyst with experience in SQL, PowerBI, Tableau, Python and Excel.
+I am an IBM and Microsoft Azure certified data scientist with experience in Python, SQL, Machine Learning, Statistical Modeling, Azure and PowerBI.
-I have a Master of Science in Business Administration and Commercial Law - including a statistics course - and a certificate in Backend Development.
+I have made various projects in data science, data analytics as well as a mobile app.

-To see a portfolio of data analysis projects I have worked on, check out this website: [Personal Portfolio Website](https://lucashoffschmidt.github.io/)
+To see my projects, click here: [Portfolio Website](https://lucashoffschmidt.github.io/)

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/lucas-hoff-schmidt-594855156/)